chapmanu/fragmentions/README.md

 ## Chrome extension

-The [fragmention extension](https://chrome.google.com/webstore/detail/fragmentions/pgajkeekgcmgglngchhmcmnkffnhihck) for Google Chrome lets documents to respond to fragmentions, duplicating the functionality of the JavaScript polyfill.
+The [fragmention extension](https://chrome.google.com/webstore/detail/fragmentions/pgajkeekgcmgglngchhmcmnkffnhihck) for Google Chrome duplicates the functionality of the JavaScript polyfill for all pages on the internet.
+Thanks to feature detection, the extension will not conflict with pages already using the polyfill or future versions of Chrome that may support fragmentions.